 How to Write a Media Strategy Plan

-Creating your Strategy Plan for social media and tracking its impact may be a time-consuming process that can become complex and overwhelming if not properly managed and planned.
+Creating your strategy plan for social media and tracking its impact may be a time-consuming process that can become complex and overwhelming if not properly managed and planned.
 The steps for generating a media plan promotional strategy are broken down in the sections below.
 Some of these processes will be completed if you already have an overall campaign plan document; you can utilize your overall strategy document to inform your media strategy.
 View the sample media strategy plan so you have an additional reference so you won’t have to worry about starting from scratch.

-1. State Your Goals
+Step 1: State Your Goals

 What would you want to achieve with your campaign?
 It is not sufficient to have a broad idea as the tendency of the result could also be too generic.
 Your goals should be explicit and actionable so that they can direct your actions.
 Your campaign goals should be used to impact the media you create if you have previously stated them.
 It’s critical to establish your campaign goals before creating your media if you haven’t previously.
 Make a list of all of your campaign goals, as these will be used to inform the media you create.

-2. Have Clear Objectives for Making Media
+Step 2: Have Clear Objectives for Making the Media

 During the plan formulation process, keep your overall marketing aim and goals in mind.
 These must be quantifiable and precise.
 Use the SMART technique, which stands for Specific, Measurable, Achievable, Realistic, and Time-Based.
 The simple objective of “make more money” may be quantified, but “increase profits by 15% by the third quarter of the year” is a far more specific goal that allows you to set a timeframe to keep you on track.
 Goals are defined by objectives, which are plans or steps to achieve them.
 In contrast to goals, objectives are concrete, quantifiable, and have a deadline.

-3. Investigate and Define Your Target Market
+Step 3: Investigate and Define Your Target Market

 Take into account your target audience’s demographics.
 Your whole marketing plan will be more effective if you know more about your target market.
 Determine your target market, including where and how they spend their time, as well as the media and messaging that will best reach them.
 This step is vital to be aware of who will directly be reached through your media release.
 For example, reaching an older audience through mobile apps and social media would be less effective than advertising in print and traditional media.

-4. Create a Message
+Step 4: Create a Message

 The marketing proposition is the client problem that your company will solve and the method by which it will do it.
-The message is based on your study on what the target audience will respond to.
+The message is based on your study of what the target audience will respond to.
 You can have different messages for different goals, all tied together by a common theme.
-For this step, you need to write a message that will resonate with the target audience otherwise it could fall to deaf ears and would be less effective.
+For this step, you need to write a message that will resonate with the target audience otherwise it could fall on deaf ears and would be less effective.

-5. Craft a Call to Action
+Step 5: Craft a Call to Action

-Every piece of media you create to promote your advocacy Campaign or initiative should make it clear what action you want people to take.
+Every piece of media you create to promote your advocacy campaign or initiative should make it clear what action you want people to take.
 Although your media can raise awareness about your campaign or initiative, awareness alone will not result in change.
 Your call to action must be highly strategic because it is this action that will bring about the change you desire.
 In media campaigns, written instruction is utilized.
 It aids in persuading website users to complete the intended action which would convince them to do more than just perusing through the site.

-6. Budgeting and Funding
+Step 6: Budgeting and Funding

-You can construct a Budget once you have estimated what resources are accessible.
+You can construct a budget once you have estimated what resources are accessible.
 You can then use this paper to make sure you don’t waste money you don’t have.
 While it is usually better to plan for your media-making needs by including funding for this in your overall campaign budget, there are organizations, trusts, and foundations that grant funding for rights-based media campaigns if you do not have sufficient finances.
 Bring your idea and funding requirements to them.
 Approach other organizations and individuals who might be interested in joining this campaign as partners and who can contribute their resources.

 What should be included in a media plan?